shivenpatel399/AHSEV-v1.0.0/README.md

-# American High School Electric Vehicle
+# American High School EV
 ----------------------
-All the resources used from the American High School Electric Vehicle Seasons (Codes, Logic, Files, Libraries, etc.)
+All the resources used from the American High School EV Seasons (Codes, Logic, Files, Libraries, etc.)

 **Written by Shiven Patel**